AylaNetworks/ayla-documentation/src/getting-started/ayla-developer-kit/connect/index.md

 layout: ayla-developer-kit.html
 ---

+This page helps you connect your Ayla Developer Kit to the Ayla Cloud.

 1. Take your Ayla Developer Kit out of the box.
 1. Plug the small end of the cable into the kit:
 <img src="kit-and-cable.png" width="300">